-Japan arrests China boat captain amid island row
+Japan arrests mainland China fishing boat captain amid island row

-The coral fishing boat with a crew of 11 was spotted by a coastguard patrol plane in waters some 44 kilometers (27 miles) northeast of Miyako island in the Okinawan chain, the local branch of the Japan Coast Guard (JCG) said.
+The 100-metric ton coral fishing boat with a crew of 13 was stopped by a Coast Guard patrol in waters some 45 kilometers (28 miles) northeast of Miyako island in the Okinawan chain, the local branch of the Japan Coast Guard (JCG) said.

-The captain, 44, whose name has yet to be disclosed, was arrested on suspicion of fishing in the exclusive maritime zone without permission from Japan, the Coast Guard said, adding that all the crew members called themselves Chinese.
+The captain, who identified himself as Xue Changlong, was arrested on suspicion of fishing in the exclusive maritime zone without permission from Japan, the Coast Guard said, adding that all the crew members called themselves Chinese.

 The incident occurred amid a simmering dispute over the Tokyo-administered Senkaku islands, which China also claims and calls the Diaoyus.

-Miyako is located about 210 kilometers from the largest island in the Senkaku chain.
+Miyako is located about 210 kilometers (130 miles) off the biggest Senkaku isle.

 The arrest was made on the same day that Japanese Prime Minister Shinzo Abe toured the southern region of Okinawa near the disputed islands in the East China Sea, where he vowed to defend Japan against “provocations.”